supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     	title="Love to see 'regret to be inform you'"/> There is no useful feedback in any of these emails.
 Still, my self-loathing would activate every single time - "Ah yes I too regret to be informed that I will obviously die unemployed and vilified as a skill-less con artist."

-    That's it.
-Those are the three steps.
-Make sure to avoid the **do not**'s, those can be tricky.
-But honesly, there is no other way to successfully (legally?) seek employment.
+I hope this helps you.
 A few closing thoughts:

 - If you **did** get interviewed and were rejected - that can be powerful feedback.
 Someone seriously evaluated you for the position, and then chose someone else.
 There could be powerful fodder for growth if you have the vulnerability and sincerity to ask why.
 Perhaps your skills could be sharpened a bit, or perhaps you haven't found the best fit for your profile yet.
 Don't be afraid to reach out for constructive feedback from your interviewers.
 Most likely they'll not reply, but if they do they might have something useful to say.
 Seemingly random experiences can sometimes make or break a fit, so sometimes, it's just chance.
 It is **okay** to not be certain why you got rejected.
 It is **not okay** to beat yourself up about it.
 - Interviews should be a place where both, the employer and the employee review **each other**.
 You should feel empowered to say no to an employer if they don't match your expectations or goals.
 Of course, as an immigrant who was desperately seeking my first post-Master's job, this is an entirely theoretical hill I choose to die on.